 You need ONLY 4 ingredients for this recipe:

-- A box of chocolate cake mix such as Duncan Hines, Betty Crocker or homemade (15.25 ounces/432g/2 cups)
+- A box of chocolate cake mix such as Duncan Hines, Betty Crocker or DIY chocolate cake mix (15.25 ounces/432g/2 cups)

 - Oil such as sunflower oil, vegetable oil or olive oil